-It is these checks and balances that govern our behaviour and teach us how to be responsible adults.
+It is these checks and balances that govern our behavior and teach us how to be responsible adults.
 For every decision we make, we learn to weigh the consequences to both ourselves and those around us.

-While teaching and disciplining our children, we scold, we nag, we spank or we yell.
+While teaching and disciplining our children, we scold, we nag, we spank, or we yell.
 Sometimes these work, individually or in combination, but we want our children to grow up being responsible for their actions and to understand why personal responsibility is important for them to learn.

 So can we extend this system of natural and logical consequences to our children as tools to teach them responsibility?

 Your child is headed towards the stove which is hot because you’ve got dinner in the oven.
-You don’t want them to be hurt so you pull them away from the oven or you shout at them to get away.
+You don’t want them to be hurt, so you pull them away from the oven or you shout at them to get away.